jrsouza95/Smart-Home-Augmented/README.md

 ### What is the Smart Home Project?

-Smart home is a residential automation project using IOT, developed by SENAI CIMATEC students, where a house had its control fully automated.
+Smart home is a residential automation project using IOT, developed by a SENAI CIMATEC students, where a house have your control fully automated.

 ### What is the Smart Home Augmented?